In this post, I share some activities and tips, based on English Profile.

-Now in the past, this might not have been a ‘real-life’ skill for many of our students, but nowadays, with sites like Tripadvisor or booking.com, many of them ARE submitting reviews of hotels, restaurants, tourist attractions, etc.
+In the past, this might not have been a ‘real-life’ skill for many of our students, but nowadays, with sites like Tripadvisor or Booking.com, Google Reviews, along with airlines, restaurants and hotels sending surveys to customers, many students ARE submitting reviews of hotels, restaurants, tourist attractions, etc.

 First (for Schools) writing